willamette24/willamette24.github.io/info.md

 All races start at 8:00am, and we are offering a second wave of start times at 8:00pm for the Marathon, 6hr, and 12hr runners who want to run through the night.

-**Update:** Due to the ridiculous rain we've been getting in Oregon, the trail section of the course is quite a mess from park maintenance and has a lengthy section of slick mud.
-As an alternative, we've measured and are certifying a course run entirely on the multi-use park path that will measure just over a mile.
+Due to the ridiculous rain we've been getting in Oregon, the trail section of the course is quite a mess from park maintenance and has a lengthy section of slick mud.
+As an alternative, we've measured and are certified a course run entirely on the multi-use park path that will measure just over a mile.
+See the USATF Certified Course #OR17006LB.

 ~~USATF certified (#OR17005LB) 0.94 mile loop with roughly 50% paved park path and 50% trail (with a short grass section).
 See below for more detail.~~